cmcginty/snapraid-aio-script/README.md

 	- Sync always (forced sync)
 	- Sync after a number of breached threshold warnings
 	- Sync only if thresholds warnings are not breached (enabled by default)
-	- Thresholds for deleted and updated files
+	- User definable thresholds for deleted and updated files
 - Scrub options
-	- Enable or disable scrub
+	- Enable or disable scrub job
+	- Delayed option, disabled by default.
+Run scrub only after a number of script executions, e.g. every 7 times.
+If you don't want to scrub your array every time, this one is for you.
 	- Data to be scrubbed - by default 5% older than 10 days
+- Container management - disabled by default.
+Pause your containers before running actions and restore them when completed.
-- Pre-hashing - enabled by default to avoid silent read errors.
-It mitigates the lack of ECC memory.
+- Pre-hashing - enabled by default.
+Mitigate the lack of ECC memory, reading data twice to avoid silent read errors.
-- SMART Log - enabled by default, a SnapRAID report for disks health status
+- SMART Log - enabled by default.
+A SnapRAID report for disks health status
-- Verbosity - disabled by default, does not include the TOUCH and DIFF output to have a better email
+- Verbosity - disabled by default.
+Does not include the TOUCH and DIFF output to have a better email
-- Spindown - to spindown drives after the script, disabled because is currently not working
+- Spindown - spindown drives after the script, disabled because is currently not working
 - Snapraid Status - show the status of the array, disabled because the report output is not rendered correctly